You were never paying for the software.

 There’s a simple bet you can make about the next five years of SaaS.

 The companies with clean, trustworthy, well-structured data at their core will extract more value from AI than anyone else — because AI can actually act on what they have.
 Every model, every agent, every automation plugged into a reliable data layer performs.
-The same tools plugged into fragmented, stale, or inconsistent data confidently do the wrong thing — a double-booking at 11pm, or a cleaning team arriving to make up a bed for two when four guests are checking in.
-Faster.
-At scale.
+The same tools plugged into fragmented, stale, or inconsistent data confidently do the wrong thing — a cleaning team arriving to make up a bed for two when four guests are checking in.

 The SaaS products that survive the AI transition are not the ones with the best interface — those are genuinely becoming free.
 They’re the ones that have earned the right to sit at the centre of the data graph.
 The trust anchors.
 The canonical records.
 The systems that thirty independent operators, with no corporate mandate and no lock-in clause, all agreed to treat as the source of truth.